ilikedev/Android-IP-Webcam-Viewer/README.md

 # Android-IP-Webcam-Viewer
-⚠This project is in Beta⚠
+⚠This project is currently only available in French⚠